theo2612/NewObsidian/Linux/commands.md

 * `<` - send file to stdin
 * `lolcat` - colorize things
 * `cowsay` - fun way to show output

+- `ssh-keygen -f key -N ''` - generates a 'key' and 'key.pub' for ssh connections. key.pub is supplied to what you want to connect to.
+Then connect to remote system over ssh with `ssh -i key username@ip.ip.ip.ip`